breatheco-de/main-documentation/README.md

 ## Our current projects
 Like I said above, BreatheCode is divided in 4 types of projects:
 ### 1. Tools
-Tools are stuff that we build to use during coding, basically
+In real life you use a lot of tools to code, like: Git, NPM, etc. We have proposed 2 additional tools for junior developers:
-  - [C9 Plugin](https://github.com/breatheco-de/c9-plugin): Enhance c9 with automatic BreatheCode integrations.
+  - [C9 Plugin](https://github.com/breatheco-de/c9-plugin): Cloud 9 i c9 with automatic BreatheCode integrations.
   - [BreatheCode CLI](https://github.com/breatheco-de/breathecode-cli): A small CLI to connect to BreatheCode thru the command line.
 3. Libraries: Very focused libraries to resolve recurring issues during developments.
   - [React Session](https://github.com/breatheco-de/react-session): Allows persistent sessions in react, compatible with react router.